maheshmnair/EasyTranslator/README.md

 # EasyTranslator
-Translator App Using Gemini AI
+Translator App Using Gemini AI, HTML, CSS and JavaScript